satwikshirsat04/Offline-AI-Chatbot/README.md

 **Option 1: Assets Folder (Recommended for Development)**
 ```
-Local AI/app/src/main/assets/
+/app/src/main/assets/LFM2-1.2B-Q4_0.gguf
 ```
 - Create the `assets` folder: `app/src/main/assets/`
-- Copy your GGUF model files into this folder
+- Copy your GGUF model file into this folder
 - Rebuild the project to include the model in the APK